0install/docs/docs/details/sharing.md

 1. Alice visits [rox.sourceforge.net](http://rox.sourceforge.net) and downloads the small [ROX-Filer.xml](http://rox.sourceforge.net/2005/interfaces/ROX-Filer) feed file.
 2. She decides to run ROX-Filer version 2.5 from this file.
 3. The Zero Install software gets the digest for this version (`sha1=d22a35871bad157e32aa169e3f4feaa8d902fdf2`) from the file.
 It also downloads the package and unpacks it.
-4. The software passes the unpacked archive to the privileged helper, which checks the digest and copies the directory to `/var/cache/0install.net/implementations/sha1=d22a35871bad157e32aa169e3f4feaa8d902fdf2`.
+4. The software passes the unpacked archive to the privileged helper, which checks the digest and copies the directory to `/var/cache/0install.net/implementations/sha1=d22a35871bad157e32aa169e3f4feaa8d902fdf2` on Linux or `C:\ProgramData\0install.net\implementations\sha1=d22a35871bad157e32aa169e3f4feaa8d902fdf2` on Windows (see [File locations](file-locations.md)).
 5. ROX-Filer runs.

 Later, Bob decides to run it too.
 The system doesn't need to download a second copy: